e-GUIDE

 PEOPLE

-The e-GUIDE Initiative is a partnership of groups at five universities: the University of Massachusetts - Amherst, Carnegie Mellon University, Columbia University, Rochester Institute of Technology and University of Washington.
+The e-GUIDE Initiative is a partnership of groups at five universities and one institution: the University of Massachusetts - Amherst, Carnegie Mellon University, Columbia University, Rochester Institute of Technology, University of Washington, and the Kigali Collaborative Research Centre.
 The work of the Initiative would not be possible without the generous support of The Rockefeller Foundation.

 Principal investigators